 - Numerous engagements involving the review, negotiation and drafting of LLC and limited partnership agreements, including review of private equity fund and other investment fund agreements, conversion of LLCs into corporations, creation of new voting or management terms, drafting of complex distribution terms, and the revision of existing LLC agreements

-- Author, Inflation Reduction Act Low Income Community Bonus Credits, KTC Client Alert: Solar Energy Law, 2023
+- Author, Inflation Reduction Act, IRS Community Bonus Credits, (February 2023)

 - Executive Editor (Tax Content), Washington Partnership and Limited Liability Company Deskbook, 3rd Edition (published by Washington State Bar Association).